Skip to main content

 Observation

-I noticed that the binary seeds with time(NULL) and masks each rand() output with & 0xF, which suggested writing a C program using the same srand()/rand() calls and trying timestamps near the connection time to produce a matching prediction.
+The binary seeds with time(NULL) and masks each rand() output with & 0xF.
+So a C program making the same srand()/rand() calls, tried against timestamps near the connection time, should reproduce the sequence.

 Once you know the seed formula (e.g., time-based), write a C program that seeds with the same value and produces the same sequence.
 Note the connection timestamp to estimate the server time.
 The binary masks each random value with & 0xF, so the actual number to guess is always in the range 0-15.